polygonnedpotato/polygonnedpotato/README.md

 > NOTICE: I am rewriting my readme to be at a more updated version.
+> Gender: Male
+> Pronouns: she/her

 # Greetings.